4 Steps to Managing a Successful PPC Campaign

 1. Select your keywords

-Before you start using PPC, you need to determine what keywords you want to target.
+Before you start using PPC, read our PPC explained guide.
+Then, determine what keywords you want to target.
 Keywords are the terms that search engine users type into the search bar to find whatever information they are looking for.
 In order to run a PPC campaign, you need to know what industry-related terms people are searching for, and which ones are most likely to bring you paying customers.

 When you use keywords in your PPC campaign, you and your customers are communicating with one another using the same language.
 That means it’s easy for them to find you, and it’s easy for you to get their attention.